abhi87374/abhi87374/README.md

 # Hi there 👋, I'm Abhikumar Gupta

-A passionate Fullstack web developer from India and a MERN intern at WebStack Academy. 🚀
+A passionate Fullstack web developer from India🚀

 ## About Me 🌟